swfiua/gotu/docs/cberry.rst

 The mass has to be truly supermassive, for a galaxy the size of the Milky Way a mass of 10-100 billion solar masses would be necessary.

-Rourke says that Sagittarius A* cannot be at the centre of our galaxy, since it is simply not large enough to drive a mature galaxy.
+Rourke said that Sagittarius A* cannot be at the centre of our galaxy, since it is simply not large enough to drive a mature galaxy.
+He proposes the true centre is likely as much as twice as far away and that Sgr A* is a modest sized quasar.

 This was the motivation for the *Where Is the Sun?* artwork that I submitted to the conference.